 - Both methods require a good understanding of segmentation of the target audiences

-Differences between inbound and outbound lead generation
+The 3 differences between inbound and outbound lead generation

 Inbound assets also have a longer lifetime than outbound campaigns.
-For example, evergreen content can produce leads long after it first created.
-Outbound campaigns are, meanwhile, typically finite, short even, in length - due mainly to their higher cost profile and risk levels.
+For example, evergreen content can produce leads long after it was first created, providing significant long-term ROI on your marketing activity.

-Inbound campaigns meanwhile typically have lower costs and are spread over a longer timeframe.
-Traffic is earned rather than bought so there is no mandatory requirement to buy the distribution method.
-Costs for inbound campaigns can, of course, mount up of the long term.
-However, the cost per lead should get lower over time thanks to the compound returns offered by inbound tactics.
-The cost per lead of outbound campaigns will typically remain the same and may even get higher if creative isn't renewed and the target audience becomes fatigued with it.
+However, costs for any lead gen campaign can mount up, given enough time.
+But with inbound, the cost per lead reduces over time thanks to the compound returns offered by inbound tactics.
+The cost per lead of outbound campaigns will typically remain the same and may even increase if creative isn't refreshed and the target audience becomes fatigued with it.

-Which method is right for your business?
+Which lead gen method is right for your business?